 Get the secretary to (help) maintain these pages.

 Figure out if we should keep basic+votebar templates, instead of just one template ("votepage" or something).

 The scripts are currently maintained by Frank 'djpig' Lichtenheld and Martin 'Joey' Schulze.

-Move these out of ports because they aren't Linux ports.
+Move this out of ports because they is not a Linux port (beowulf already removed).
 (Rename /ports/, too?)